dojot/backstage/readme.md

 ## Attention

 __Attention__ The configurable value `session.secret`, used to sign the session ID, **must be unique for each environment and always configured**, if not configured via the configuration file or environment variable `BS_SESSION_SECRET`, the service will not be able to start.
+Give preference to large random values.
+Also note that in a cluster environment all instances must share the same secret.

 ## Dependencies